oslabs-beta/Lambdawg/README.md

 ```

-<p>Next you want toinstall the dependencies via the command line in your directory</p>
+<p>Next you want to install the dependencies via the command line in your directory</p>

 ```
 npm install